Interstate 540 North Carolina

-Population growth in western Wake County gained steam by the mid 1980s, leading NCDOT to expand the northern corridor into a beltway encircling Raleigh, at a roughly 12-mile radius to Downtown.
+Population growth in western Wake County gained steam by the mid 1980s, leading the North Carolina Department of Transportation (NCDOT) to expand the northern corridor into a beltway encircling Raleigh, at a roughly 12 mile radius to Downtown.
 These changes did not effect preliminary work on the original Northern Wake Expressway, as it was incorporated as the first segment of planned full loop.

-The first section of Interstate 540, connecting Interstate 40 (Exit 283) within the Durham city and county limits with U.S. 70 (Glenwood Avenue) in northwest Raleigh at Lee township, opened on January 21, 1997.
+The first section of I-540, connecting Interstate 40 at Exit 283 within the Durham city and county limits with U.S. 70 (Glenwood Avenue) in northwest Raleigh at Lee township, opened on January 21, 1997.
 The opening resulted in immediate changes to commuting patterns between RTP and Raleigh, with U.S. 70 and I-540 providing a viable alternate to the Beltline and I-40.
-Increasing congestion over a three year period along Glenwood Avenue however resulted in some commuters shifting back to the old I-440 and 40 route.
+Increasing congestion over a three year period along Glenwood Avenue however resulted in some commuters shifting back to the old I-440 and I-40 route.

 The associated congestion shifted eastward with every new end point until I-540 reached Capital Boulevard in 2002.
-Signing of the route east of Glenwood Avenue referenced Future I-540 in place of Interstate 540 until the route reached U.S. 1.
-This was due to the rule that all Interstates must end at a National Highway System based route, of which none were between U.S. 70 and Capital Boulevard.
-Subsequent segments of Interstate 540 were opened in phases as the Northern Wake Expressway was extended east:
+Signing of the route east of Glenwood Avenue referenced Future I-540 in place of Interstate 540 until the route connected with U.S. 1.
+This was due to the rule that all Interstates must end at a National Highway System (NHS) based route, of which none were between U.S. 70 and Capital Boulevard.
+Subsequent segments of I-540 were opened in phases as the Northern Wake Expressway was extended east:

 - Falls of Neuse Road (Exit 14) U.S. 1 /Capital Boulevard (Exit 16) and Triangle Town Boulevard (Exit 17, eastbound only): cost $70 million and corresponded with the resigning of I-540 from a north/south route to an east/west route.
 It opened August 13, 20025

-NCDOT announced in 2002 that Interstate 540 would no longer be renumbered as I-640 upon completion of the route southeast back to Interstate 40.
-This would give the Northern Wake Expressway the distinction of being the first bypass Interstate route in the system to utilize an odd number.
+NCDOT announced in 2002 that Interstate 540 would no longer be renumbered as I-640 upon completion of the route southeast back to I-40.
+This gave the Northern Wake Expressway the distinction of being the first bypass Interstate route in the system to utilize an odd number.
 The completion of Interstate 520 in 2009 as a full loop around Augusta, Georgia and North Augusta, South Carolina added a second route matching this criteria.

 I-540 Annual Average Daily Traffic (AADT)

-Aviation Parkway was constructed north from I-540 to Globe Road as part of the 7.5 mile section of the Outer Loop in 1999.
-The corridor for Interstate 540 otherwise consisted of undeveloped forest land at the time.
+Aviation Parkway was constructed north from I-540 to Globe Road as part of the 7.5 mile long section of the Outer Loop in 1999.
+The corridor for Interstate 540 was mostly undeveloped forest land at the time.

 Construction for Interstate 540 east from NC 50 to Falls of Neuse Road bisected the Shannon Woods subdivision while otherwise threading between established neighborhoods.

 The 3.3 mile section of I-540 opened in August 2002 included eastbound access to Triangle Town Boulevard.
-The north-south arterial was built to service Triangle Town Center, an enclosed shopping mall opening around the same time as the freeway.
+The arterial was built to service Triangle Town Center, an enclosed shopping mall opening around the same time as the Northern Wake Expressway.

-Further extension of Interstate 540 east began with construction commencing on September 8, 2003.6 A ribbon cutting ceremony held on January 16, 2007 preceded the formal opening of the 540 Outer Loop from Capital Boulevard (Exit 16) southeast to U.S. 64 & 264 (Exit 26) at Knightdale.7 NCDOT resubmitted the 9.5 mile link to Knightdale for Interstate status to AASHTO on November 5, 2008.
-FHWA then granted final approval for the designation on December 22, 2008, expanding I-540 to 26 miles in length.
+Further extension of Interstate 540 east began with construction commencing on September 8, 2003.6 A ribbon cutting ceremony held on January 16, 2007 preceded the formal opening of the 540 Outer Loop from Capital Boulevard (Exit 16) southeast to U.S. 64/264 (Exit 26) at Knightdale.7 NCDOT resubmitted the 9.5 mile link to Knightdale for Interstate status to the American Association of State Highway Officials (AASHTO) on November 5, 2008.
+The Federal Highway Administration (FHWA) then granted final approval for the designation on December 22, 2008, expanding I-540 to 26 miles in length.

-Further changes took place at the east end, with the U.S. 64 & 264 bypass around Knightdale redesignated as Interstate 495, a route slated to connect the Beltline in Raleigh with I-95 outside Rocky Mount.
-NCDOT officially codified their plans to maintain the I-540 designation as part of the request for I-495, despite I-540 now ending at Interstates at both ends.
+Further changes took place at the east end, with the U.S. 64/264 bypass around Knightdale redesignated as Interstate 495, a route slated to connect the Beltline in Raleigh with I-95 outside Rocky Mount.
+NCDOT officially codified their plans to maintain the I-540 designation as part of the request for I-495, despite I-540 concluding with Interstates at both ends.
 I-495 was subsequently redesignated as Interstate 87, following AASHTO approval of the new route for U.S. 64 between Raleigh and Williamston.

-Increasing traffic demands to Interstate 40 associated with the Northern Wake Expressway fueled expansion activities along Interstate 40 between I-540 (Exit 283) and North Carolina 147 / Durham Freeway (Exit 279).
+Increasing traffic demands associated with the Northern Wake Expressway fueled expansion activities along Interstate 40 between I-540 (Exit 283) and NC 147 / Durham Freeway (Exit 279).
 Widening of this stretch to seven lanes was completed by Labor Day weekend in 2003.
 An eighth lane was added in October 2003.
-This project was slated to conclude in June 2003, but work to construct bridges for the Interstate 540 and North Carolina 540 interchange pushed into 2004.8
+This project was slated to conclude in June 2003, but work to construct bridges for interchange with I-540 and NC 540 extended into 2004.8

 The Turnpike Authority reversed course with plans for the Western Wake Expressway, instead opting to toll the entire stretch of the 540 Outer Loop south of Interstate 40.
 Their rational was that the authority also had jurisdiction over the tolled extension of the Durham Freeway (NC 147) under development from I-40 south through RTP to Davis Drive.
 Had the Authority not requested this change, the new Toll NC 147 would have ended at the toll free section of I-540 being built west to NC 55.
 The change resulted in a continuous tolled highway.

-Construction on the initial 4.5 mile section of the Western Wake Expressway began in February 2004.
-Costing $102 million to build, NC 540 opened from Interstates 40 and 540 south to North Carolina 55 at RTP near Carpenter on July 14, 2007.9 Tolling along the segment commenced on August 2, 2012 at 12:01 AM, 13 hours after a ribbon-cutting ceremony held at the Outer Loop interchange with NC 55 of Toll NC 540 for the opening of Toll NC 540 south to U.S. 64 at Apex as part of the TriEx.
+Construction on the initial 4.5 mile long section of the Western Wake Expressway began in February 2004.
+Costing $102 million to build, NC 540 opened from I-40/540 south to NC 55 at RTP near Carpenter on July 14, 2007.9 Tolling along the segment commenced on August 2, 2012 at 12:01 AM, 13 hours after a ribbon cutting ceremony held at the Outer Loop interchange with NC 55 for the opening of Toll NC 540 south to U.S. 64 at Apex as part of the TriEx.
 The TriEx opened previously as a 3.4 mile extension of NC 147 south from I-40 through RTP to NC 540 in January 2012.10

 West End – Durham, North Carolina